elGreato/savvy/README.md

 - Added dynamic entries, such as possible error messages, with PHP.
 - Created corresponding routes and added required methods to the StudentController class.
 - Filled methods to read, add, update or delete Authtoken and Student entries using business services in StudentServiceImpl class.
+- Created StudentValidator class that prevents user from entering invalid or malicious data when registering.

 ### Step 7 : Module view frontend
 In this step, the frontend for the module management has been created.